Landskap

 Flora and fauna

 A considerable variety of ecosystems can be found in Kvænangsbotn.
-In the mountains to the north of the valley, about 600 m above sea level, there are many lakes with arctic char.
-There hasn’t been registered occurrences of rare or endangered flora, but no surveys have been made recently.
-However, in an around these lakes several rare and vulnerable species of bird can be found, such as long-tailed duck, horned grebe, and common scoter.
+In the mountains to the north of the valley, about 600 m above sea level, there are many lakes with arctic char and sparse vegetation.
+There hasn’t been registered any occurrences of rare or endangered flora, but no surveys have been made recently.
+However, in an around these lakes some rare and vulnerable species of bird can be found, such as long-tailed duck, horned grebe, and common scoter.
 In the main parts of the valley, pine forests dominate the landscape.
 The pines give a certain characteristic to the valley, with gnarled or dead trees almost like sculptures.
-Most of the utilized forest is found outside the protected area, but some also in the PA.
+Most of the workable forest is found outside the protected area, but some can be found in the west.
 In the secondary valley Gearbbet/Kärpikkä the pine forests grow sparser, and there are mostly leaved trees within the borders of the protected area.
 Riparian forests and large patches of birch are found along the upper parts of the river.
 Clear signs of haymaking have been found here, and these areas are often home to vulnerable flora.
-Measures to restore part of the “Storslåtta” by Dalstuen area have been made, both for the positive effects on ecological diversity and cultural values.
+Measures to restore part of the old “Storslåtta” area have been made, both for the positive effects on ecological diversity and cultural values.

 Photo: Rune Benonisen